 At SAW, our UPRT is designed to train pilots to recover from a wide variety of situations throughout the entire attitude spectrum.
 Quick recovery from any recoverable in-fight upset situation is the goal, and attainable with a few hours of instruction.
 LOC-I mitigation is a top priority for the FAA, NTSB, and other aviation organizations, and SAW’s goal is to give you the knowledge, skills, and confidence you need to prevent and/or recover from any recoverable LOC-I incident.

 Loss Of Control – Inflight (LOC-I) is the number one cause of fatalities in airplanes.
 For General Aviation, LOC-I has more fatalities than the next 9 categories combined!* The statistics show that all pilots really should get UPRT.
 Unfortunately, there are far too many preventable mishaps occurring on a regular basis.
 Most of these can likely be attributed to inadequate skills in stall/spin prevention/recovery, lack of all-attitude recovery skills, and poor decision making.
 Proper training is one of the main cures.
-Insurance underwriters want all pilots to have UPRT and doing so will likely make pilots easier to insure.
-In these tough times, UPRT has more benefits than ever before.
+Insurance underwriters want all pilots to have UPRT, and doing so will likely make pilots easier to insure, and the training may get you a discount.
+UPRT has more benefits than ever before.

 Pilots in Training (PT) who successfully complete SAW courses earn a course completion certificate and a letter that describes the training received.
 This may be useful for those pilots seeking jobs and to provide a record of training.
 Some insurance companies provide a discount on premiums for completion of an UPRT course.